 - 1. Insert a Security Services Information Element into the CONNECT message on the signaling channel. - 2.
-Set the security message exchange protocol to the unspecified codepoint ("0 0"). - 3.
+Indicate that the SME protocol type is not specified by the requestor by setting the Security Message Exchange Format Identifier to the unspecified codepoint ("0 0"). - 3.
 Indicate which service(s) and/or algorithm(s) were negotiated by the security agents, only for those instances where a specific request was made.

 The endpoint or host would then have the option of rejecting the call if it did not get the service(s) and/or algorithm(s) it desired.
+Note that protection of the path between the requestor and the SA is outside the scope of this discussion.

-5.1.5.
-Message Exchange within the User Plane
+5.1.5 Message Exchange within the User Plane